0 Comments

 With the release of A Storm to the Savage, quite a few background changes have also come to pass...

 If you are not subscribed to the newsletter you may have missed the latest in terms of social media.
 There is a likelihood that the Armadaverse will be quitting Facebook.
-The hitherto under-used Armada Wars Twitter account will now publish all announcements.
 This web site remains the best source for all Armadaverse news and information.
-There is also now a linktr.ee account which will be kept up to date with the sites/pages which are active and or useful. ![]() A Storm to the Savage is now pre-ordering on the Kindle store!
-The official release date is August 5th, at which time pre-orders will download to devices and Kindle Unlimited users will be able to read the book.
-By that time the paperback should also be available (278 print pages).
+There is also now a linktr.ee account which will be kept up to date with the sites/pages which are active and or useful.
+A Storm to the Savage is now live on the Kindle store, for both purchases and Kindle Unlimited!
+The official release date of August 5th was moved to 1st August at the weekend.
+Readers who had pre-orders can now download to devices.
+The paperback should also be available (277 print pages).
 And as a special bonus, this may turn out to be the first book in the Armadaverse to get a hardback release!
 Get your regional Amazon link on the details page.
 As I mentioned previously, refreshed versions of the current novels (volumes 1–4 at time of writing) will be released soon.
-The plan is to release them all together for both the Kindle and paperback editions, including the omnibus and boxed set versions.
+The plan is to release them all together for both the Kindle and paperback editions.

 Books 2–4 will only be getting minor tweaks and corrections — nothing major needs changing.
 The files for the paperbacks, Kindle individual titles, and Kindle boxed set versions will be getting a hard reset to the "master version" of their respective texts (I've noticed slight discrepancies between the editions, thanks to a sloppy workflow.)
 The rear covers of the paperbacks will also be tweaked to make them look a bit more professional.
 However Steal from the Devil has had a massive overhaul.
 I consider this the fourth edition, and some of you won't like this but there's... like... more material.
 I know, I know, I thought I was making tweaks and I guess I just got carried away.
 What I can say is that the longest new passages have all been character-based additions with the exception of the climax which gets some more action.
 I will make sure Amazon KDP pushes the refreshed SFTD as a free update to Kindle customers.
 For paperback customers, you'll have three options: